Will commercial conveyancing searches reveal proposed roadworks that may affect a commercial land in Godmanchester?

 For each commercial conveyancing transaction in Godmanchester it is critical to investigate the adoption status of roads surrounding a site.
 The absence of identifying developments where adoption procedures have not been addressed adequately can result in delays to Godmanchester commercial conveyancing transactions as well as present a risk to future plans for the site.
 These searches are not ordered for domestic conveyancing in Godmanchester.

 I moved into my flat on 16 July and my personal details is yet to be on the land registry website.
 Should I be concerned?
 My conveyancing solicitor in Godmanchester said it would be formalised in less than a month.
 Are transfers in Godmanchester uniquely lengthy to register?

 There is nothing unique about conveyancing in Godmanchester registration formalities.
-As opposed to being determined by geographic area, timescales can adjust subject to who lodges the application, whether it is in order and whether the Land registry communicate with any third persons or bodies.
-At present approximately 80% of submission are completed within 12 days but occasionally there can be longer hold-ups.
-Registration takes place after the purchaser is living at the property thus an expedited registration is not usually an essential issue yet if there is a degree of urgency associated with the registration then you or your lawyers must communicate with the Registry to express the reasoning for the application to be prioritised.
+Rather than based on location, timescales can differ subject to who lodges the application, whether it is in order and whether the Land registry communicate with any other parties.
+As of today approximately 80% of such applications are completed within two weeks but some can be subject to protracted delays.
+Registration is effected once the purchaser has moved in to the property thus an expedited registration is not typically top priority but if there is a degree of urgency associated with the registration then you or your solicitor should communicate with the Registry to express the reasoning for an expedited registration.